 Education on feeding cues.
 At least 8 feeds/24 hours

 Express 8-10 times a day and recommend a specific volume of supplement (for example 150ml/kg/day after day 5 of life).
-When feeding plans are used there should be flexibility around how much supplement to offer based on markers of how effective the breastfeed is
+When feeding plans are used there should be flexibility around how much supplement to offer based on markers of how effective the feed is

-As the concern over feeding lessens, it is important for breastfeeding support staff to help the families transition back to responsive feeding with full confidence.
+As the concern over feeding lessens, it is important for support staff to help the families transition back to responsive feeding with full confidence.

 Mild hypernatraemia (145-150mmol/l) is present in nearly a third of breastfed infants with all degrees of weight loss and is probably normal in the first week of life.